po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

 * Be sure to work with your partner!

-* As a developer, I want to see why my script file isn't loading
+* As a developer, I want to load my script file when opening a page.

+* When I load my page, the script page should load on the Network Tab, but right now it's not!

 * Open [index.html](./Unsolved/index.html) in the browser.